-The following table sets forth, for each fiscal year ending June 30, the amounts required to be made available for the payment of debt service by the College.
+The following table sets forth, for each fiscal year ending June 30, the amounts required to be made available for the payment of debt service by the College (rounded to the nearest dollar).
 Refer to "APPENDIX A - MIDDLEBURY COLLEGE - Long Term Debt" for a description of the obligations of the College for which debt service is shown under "Net Existing Debt Service."
 Net Existing Debt Service excludes debt service on the Refunded Bonds and obligations of the College related to the Cross Street Bridge Project.
-Debt Service on unhedged variable rate debt is calculated at an assumed rate of 4.0%.
-For hedged variable rate debt, the applicable swap is used to calculate debt service requirements.